 Pushing the buildings up also required a change in exterior materials which had to be strong and also light.
 Traditional architecture had relied on masonry or brick; however, Lowcountry architecture adapted wood shakes, traditionally reserved only for roofs, as a cladding material.
 This “armoring” of the façades could not be limited to just resisting floods, but also to resisting hurricanes.
 So, unlike other styles which keep heavy exterior materials on the lower floor, these shakes could be found on both first and second floor exteriors.

 A distinct element of Lowcountry style is the use of the landscaping to protect and shade homes.
 The densely wooded forests of South Carolina provided much needed shade and storm protection, encouraging settlers to preserve as much of the landscape as possible.
-It also led to having dense plant materials closer to buildings so that the landscape often obscured the architecture.
+It also led to having dense plant materials closer to buildings so that the landscape often obscured the architectural design.
 This created a balanced mix of architecture and landscape, rather than either of the elements dominating.

 In conceiving Waters Edge, its homes integrate the best aspects of Lowcountry as well the latest features of luxury living, including high ceilings, open concept living spaces, ceiling fans, double-hung windows, and metal roofs.
 Traditional and transitional interpretations of this style are adaptable and classic at the same time.
 Waters Edge embraces the relaxed and informal nature of life by the sea while maintaining the building style and modern techniques that make it practical and comfortable.

 Waters Edge, the newest village at Palmilla Beach, is a special opportunity to realize a beach house that’s organically in tone with nature and specifically designed to optimize good times with family and friends.
 The memories you create now stay with you for a lifetime, and we have just the place to make them.
 Welcome to the one and only Waters Edge!